PeteCookson/Moni/README.md

 ## Dark mode Colors
 ![Moni](readme/readme_images/dark-mode.webp)
 ## Chart Colors
-Colors for the chart were chosen based on the main color for the logos of the representative cryptocurrency.
+Colors for the chart have been chosen based on the main color for the logos of the corresponding cryptocurrency.

 ![Chart](readme/readme_images/chart.webp)

 ## Fonts
-Google Fonts was used to import the selected fonts.
+Google Fonts is used to import the selected fonts.
 * Baloo Tamma 2 regular - Used for the logo.

 ![Logo](readme/readme_images/baloo.webp)